perticascatalin/Research/README.md

 ### Models

-Comparison between decision tree and multilayer perceptron

-Data + Comparisons
+*Results so far*

-Multiple variants of decision trees: decision, forest and extreme
+1. Comparison between decision tree and multilayer perceptron.
+Multiple variants of decision trees: decision, forest and extreme.

+2. Data + Comparisons.

+*To investigate further*

-Representation: sequence of numbers vs. bag of numbers (count sort)
+3. Representation: sequence of numbers vs. bag of numbers (count sort)

+4. Multilabel Classification.
 Vectors for small arrays of numbers.
 Largest enhancements and smallest shrinking preserve array class (all labels).
 Bent surface on n-2 space.

-Regression
+5. Regression.
+Directly predict the numbers in the correct order.
+Neural network has to store the numbers.

-Temporal Generation
+6. Temporal Generation

-Pre-order vs. Post-order
+7. Pre-order to/vs. Post-order

 **Some results**